 (3) If the name, principal place of business in the State or other registered details of a registered receiver changes, the registered receiver must, within 30 days, give the Director General notice of the changes.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

 (4) Upon receipt of a notice under subregulation (3) the Director General is to correct the entries in the register accordingly.